 Offices should also encourage employees to stay home and monitor their symptoms if they feel sick or have possibly contacted a contaminated individual.
 Establish open communication lines with employees, so they are comfortable reaching out to upper management if they feel symptoms of the virus coming on.
 Allow employees to self-isolate or quarantine for two weeks if necessary.
 Implement procedures for workers to re-enter the workplace after self-isolation as well.

 5. Invest in Sneeze Guards

-One of the most coveted contraptions to come out of the COVID-19 disaster is sneeze guards.
-Made out of acrylic plexiglass and placed between desks and workspaces or at a reception area, sneeze guards are a fantastic way to keep your employees’ minds at ease during the pandemic.
+One of the most coveted contraptions to come onto the market in recent months is sneeze guards.
+Made out of acrylic plexiglass and placed between desks and workspaces or at a reception area, sneeze guards are a fantastic way to keep your employees’ minds at ease during the colder months when communicable diseases are on the rise.
 There are even options available specifically for offices to fit cubicles with plexiglass extenders.
 Sneeze guards have a broad range of uses in other industries, including:

 - Retail stores

 - Gas stations

 Implementing sneeze guards throughout an office gives the work environment an added layer of protection.
 Sneeze guards create a shield to block the spread of germs and bacteria between office workers.
 The plexiglass barrier limits the transmission of bodily fluids like saliva and mucus from worker to worker.
 Just as the name implies, sneeze guards stop sniffling, sneezing employees from getting other individuals sick.

 Sneeze guard barriers are exceptionally beneficial in office areas with high traffic, frequent visitors, or inadequate space for social distancing.
 Adding sneeze guards to your office space will give your company’s workers, clients, and customers peace of mind when entering the office area.